 7) being security guys

-As for myself, I already ticked all the above boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising as well as for fake merchandising (since both of them are probably coming from the same factory in China), but you should never pay to meet your heroes.
+As for me, I already ticked all these boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising if you can really tell the difference from fake merchandising as both are likely to come from the same factory in China – but you should never pay to meet your heroes.

-Those who pay for a meet and greet cheat life.
+Those who pay for a meet and greet disrespect life.

-I had this in mind that afternoon of December 2006 while I was riding my moped to Via del Corso, in Rome – where, at a large music store, the band I had adored as a kid was holding a meet and greet for fans.
+I had this in mind that afternoon of December 2006 as I was riding my moped through Via del Corso, in Rome – where – at a large music store – the band I had loved as a kid was holding a meet and greet for fans.

-Take That had just got back together after exactly 10 years since they’d split in 1996, and now they were touring internationally to promote Beautiful World, their first album after the reunion.
+Take That were getting together again after 10 years since they’d split in 1996, and they were now touring internationally to promote Beautiful World, their first album since the reunion.

-This was one of the events where you buy the new album and you are given a limited-edition plastic wristband you’ll need to bring on the following day to be admitted to the meet and greet with the band.
+It was one of these events where you buy the new album and you are given a limited-edition plastic wristband you’ll bring with you on the following day to be admitted to the meet and greet with the band.

-With your wristband, you can see the guys for about 10 seconds and get your copy signed.
+With your wristband, you can see the boys for about 10 seconds and get your copy signed.

-I hadn’t bought the new album, thus I didn’t have any wristband on me.
+I hadn’t bought the new album and didn’t have any wristbands on me.

-Neither Mark, Gary or Howard had succeeded as musicians on their own, while Robbie Williams had been biting the hand that was paying his bills, and though – like some sort of a merciless life metaphor – he was the only one having a really successful solo career.
+Robbie Williams was still angry and kept biting the hand that once fed him – and still, like some sort of a merciless life metaphor – he was the only one having a successful solo career.

 The rest of the band had spent the past 10 years struggling between either depression and alcoholism, or both.
-Robbie wasn’t in, and Jason will have soon left.
+Robbie wasn’t in, and Jason Orange was about to quit.

-The dream was over, and this reunion didn’t make any sense to me.
+The dream was over, and the reunion didn’t make any sense to me.

-But when that morning I woke up, I felt so powerfully strong that my place, my people and all of me belonged there.
+But when I woke up that morning, I felt so powerfully strong that my place, my people and all of me belonged there.

 I had no choice.

-But without the plastic wristband, my chance to make it was less than zero.
+And without the plastic wristband, I had zero chance to make it.

-I had to come up with a plan, but I had no time for it.
+I needed to come up with a plan with no time for one.

-To my greatest shock, the moment I finally walked into the music store I unintentionally turned into somebody else.
+But when you ain’t got nothing, you got nothing to lose, and so, the moment I walked into the music store I turned into somebody else.

 With a bored, uncaring and snobbish attitude that literally came from nowhere, I went straight to the security guy.